 For augmentations done under the chest muscle, incisions in the armpit are best and result in no scarring on the breasts.

 Those who do not have a well-defined breast fold are best suited for an areolar incision.
 The incision is made near the lower part of the areola where the skin is dark.
 This helps to conceal the scar.
-This technique can be used to place implants either over or under the chest muscle and is suitable for bloodless breast augmentation.
+This technique can be used to place breast implants either over or under the chest muscle and is suitable for bloodless breast augmentation.
 Furthermore, the location of the areola helps doctors to have a clear view during surgery.
 However, there are some disadvantages to this technique.
 Making an incision on the areola will make the scar more visible and some sensory and milk-producing glands will be cut during the procedure.

 Incisions done through the breast fold allow direct access to the chest muscle during surgery.
 Also, this technique is compatible with bloodless breast augmentation, no breast tissue is cut during the procedure and the scar under the fold is less visible for those who have larger breasts.

 Incisions can also be made through the navel to eliminate scars on the breasts.
 During this procedure, an incision is made inside the navel and a tube is then inserted and maneuvered toward the breasts.
-Only saline implants can be implanted using this technique.
+Only saline breast implants can be implanted using this technique.
 The saline implant is folded up and inserted into the breasts through the tube.
-However, this technique is not preferred because it is very difficult to prevent bleeding and provide precise placement of implants.
+However, this technique is not preferred because it is very difficult to prevent bleeding and provide precise placement of the implants.